Member and insurer access

 3.2.3.
-The Member must not harass or sexually abuse his Client; refraining, at all times to:
+The Member must not harass or sexually abuse his Client, refraining, at all times, from:

-a) Suggest, propose or pretend to be able to heal problems or sexual dysfunctions of the Client;
+a) Suggesting, proposing or pretending to be able to heal problems or sexual dysfunctions of the Client;

-b) Have a behaviour, such as gesture or expression, that is sexually degrading for the Client or that demonstrates a lack of respect towards his private life;
+b) Having a behaviour, such as gesture or expression, that is sexually degrading for the Client or that demonstrates a lack of respect towards his private life;

-c) Make seductive, insinuating gestures or sexual connotation jokes, personal appointments of sexual nature or any other sexual misbehaviour;
+c) Making seductive, insinuating gestures or sexual connotation jokes, personal appointments of sexual nature or any other sexual misbehaviour;

-d) Have any sexual relation, seduction maneuver or sexual touching with his Client;
+d) Having any sexual relation, seduction maneuver or sexual touching with his Client;

-e) Have a behavior aiming in any way for the seduction or the satisfaction of his emotional needs or those of the Client;
+e) Having a behavior aiming in any way for the seduction or the satisfaction of his emotional needs or those of the Client;

-g) Suggest, extol, encourage, prescribe or practice bodily or energizing movements similar to sexual connotation caresses in order to sort out Client’s emotional or psychosomatic problems;
+g) Suggesting, extoling, encouraging, prescribing or practicing bodily or energizing movements similar to sexual connotation caresses in order to sort out Client’s emotional or psychosomatic problems;

 h) Pronouncing inappropriate comments with sexual connotation or sexually degrading towards the Client such as Client’s physical appearance, his clothes, his underwear, his sexual orientation or any other comment of same nature;

-i) Have a sexual relationship with a Client, initiated or not by the Client, including complete sexual relation or not, masturbation or any other genital, oral or anal contact.
+i) Having a sexual relationship with a Client, initiated or not by the Client, including complete sexual relation or not, masturbation or any other genital, oral or anal contact.